 - Consider regular screening for gonorrhea.
 Annual screening is recommended for sexually active women under the age of 25 and older women at increased risk of infection (women who have a new sexual partner, more than one sexual partner, or a sexual partner who has a sexually transmitted infection);

 Regular screening is also recommended for bisexual or homosexual men;

 To prevent recurrence of gonorrhea, refrain from sexual contact until you and your sexual partner have completed treatment and the symptoms have resolved.

-If in doubt On gonorrhea Or the presence of another sexually transmitted infection / disease (for diagnosis), if you are infected, if you have transmitted the infection (for monitoring) or if you want to be screened for risk factors (for prevention); Laboratory "Sinevo" Offers Then Studies:
+If in doubt On gonorrhea Or the presence of another sexually transmitted infection / disease (for diagnostics), if you are infected, if you have transmitted the infection (for monitoring) or if you want to be screened for risk factors (for prevention); Laboratory "Synevo" Offers Then Studies: